Bidding Farewell To 'Hello, Dolly!': Actress Carol Channing Dies At 97

 Channing's trademark platinum blond hair framed a face that always seemed to be smiling, her wide-eyed innocent style belied a very savvy mind, and her voice was unmistakable.
 She died Tuesday morning, her publicist told Broadway World.
 She was 97 years old.

-Born in Seattle, Wa., in 1923, Channing's parents were Christian Scientists.
+Born in Seattle in 1921, Channing's parents were Christian Scientists.
 She recalls that she got her first glimpse of backstage delivering copies of The Christian Science Monitor to theaters.

 "It came over me that I was looking at the stage and backstage of a cathedral, a temple, a mosque, a mother church," Channing wrote in her memoir Just Lucky, I Guess.
 "I know I'm using adult words to describe a child's feelings, but I don't know how else to tell you this simple reaction of a child to a holy place."